mendixlabs/LoginForm/README.md

 ## Features

-- Use this widget to login **local users** from any page in your Mendix application
+- Use this widget to enable **local users** to login from any page in your Mendix application
 - A link to open a 'Forgot my password' page

 ## Limitations